 - Latest update:

-- Latest update: information and advice about the Mongol rally; Health section - new legislation on bringing medications into Russia
+- Latest update: Health section – updated information about bringing medications into Russia

 The Foreign and Commonwealth Office (FCO) advise against all travel to within 10km of the border with the Ukrainian Donetsk and Lugansk Oblasts.